RSPCA Shop Next Gen Education

 Rabbits

 Rabbits are a popular choice for many families, with an estimated 900,000 rabbits kept as pets in the UK.
-And it's no surprise, as rabbits are highly intelligent, inquisitive animals.
-Owning rabbits can be extremely rewarding.
+And it's no surprise, as owning rabbits can be extremely rewarding.
+They’re highly intelligent, inquisitive animals.

 Caring for rabbits